 Payday cash is a priority with Americans now that the recession is over.
 In particular, they are focused on saving money for retirement.
 The recession taught people that credit isn’t a reliable emergency account to rely on in times of trouble.
 Many credit lenders closed their doors when the recession was at its height and

 Recently, Congress closed a loophole in Social Security that some people were exploiting for a quick payday.
-The loophole allowed the well off to get more instant cash out of the system than they would have otherwise.
+The loophole allowed the well off to get more fast cash out of the system than they would have otherwise.
 The government was not amused and closed the loophole.
 Quick payday loophole in Social Security Some people are

 Why to convert back Many people looking for fast cash converted their IRAs into Roth IRAs.
 The move may have been a quick one and now some consumers are rethinking the decision.
 The value of a Roth IRA can be considerably lower than its former value due to the conversion and the taxes that can